DePaul University Research Services > Pre-Award Services > Proposal Development > Budget Guidelines

 Part-Time Salaries

 Include funds for any DePaul University staff who will be involved with the project on a part-time basis.
-Salaries for PT employees are occasionally detailed as number of hours at the employee’s hourly rate, when dictated by funding agency requirements.
+Salaries for PT employees are calculated as the number of hours allocated to the project at the employee’s hourly rate.

 Student Salaries